frankdarnese/react-native-skeleton/README.md

 * Option 2.<br>
 Start the app from the Xcode IDE

-## Open the repo in your favourite editor:
+## Open the repo in your favourite editor
 e.g. If you are using atom:<br>
 `atom react-native-skeleton`